marnoux/stunning-dollop/README.md

-### No, I meant [Obama is] the founder of ISIS, I do.
-He was the most valuable player.
-I give him the most valuable player award.
-I give her, too, by the way, Hillary Clinton.
+### I could stand in the middle of Fifth Avenue and shoot somebody, and I wouldn't lose any voters